jmesnil/hornetq-stomp/README.md

 ## Stomp Client ##

-We'll use telnet as our Stomp client:
+We use telnet as our Stomp client:

       $ telnet localhost 61613

 First, we connect to the server.
-To keep things simple, we've disable security from the server so that we can connect to it anonymously:
+To keep things simple, we have disabled security from the server so that we can connect to it anonymously:

      CONNECT